The best drawing and painting software offers an expansive creative toolset for artists at all levels from novice to professional.

 Different drawing, and paint programs have their different strengths and focus, and although all can be operated with a mouse, often it's better to work with a digital pen/design tablet such as a Wacom, in order to get fine details as accurate as possible.

-Whatever you're looking for in design, illustration, or photo-manipulation software, here we'll look at the best to help you make your choice.
+Whatever you're looking for in drawing and painting software, here we'll look at the best to help you make your choice.

 When it comes to creative software, Adobe has dominated the scene for decades, and Photoshop CC (CC stands for Creative Cloud) is loved by artists and designers across the world.
 It provides creative types with a plethora of cloud-based tools to create and enhance photos, illustrations and 3D visuals.

 This software isn’t just about editing photos.
 If you’re a professional designer, you can use it to create packaging, banners, websites, logos and icons.
 Not only can you come up with your own creations, but you’re also able to make use of intuitive templates if you’re more of a beginner, or you’re working to a tight deadline.

 You can design your own illustrations and turn images into paintings as well, with the option of switching between animate and print-style options.
 When you’ve created a piece, you can enhance it with a range of built-in effects.

 There are multiple pricing tiers, depending on which other apps and features you'd like bundled with Photoshop CC.
 The cheapest is the Photography level which comes with Adobe Lightroom CC, as well as 20GB of cloud storage.
 Up from that is the Single App plan which comes with 100GB of cloud storage, as well as Adobe Portfolio, Adobe Fonts, and Adobe Spark.
 For the All-Apps plan you get access to all Adobe creative desktop and mobile apps as well.

 - Read our full Adobe Photoshop CC review.